ManuGithubSteam/XiaoMi-Pro-2018-HackintoshOC/README.md

 # XiaoMi-Pro-2018-HackintoshOC
-My notes and expiriances on how to install Mac OS on the Xiaomi Mi Notebook Pro 15.6 2018 - especially if your only daily driver is Linux as a second system.
+My notes and experiances on how to install Mac OS on the Xiaomi Mi Notebook Pro 15.6 2018 - especially if your only daily driver is Linux as a second system.

 See the Wiki.